A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Correlations ( )

 Regarding \pldesign, instead, its detachment from other KAs might more be due to the theoretical and formal nature of the topic considered, leading it to be only marginally considered in isolation during SE-centric educational curricula.

-Finally, the \economics course is the only that presents some weak correlations to other KA, namely \semgmt ($\rho=0.21$) and \seproc ($\rho=0.13$).
+Finally, the \economics course is the only that presents a weak correlation to other KA, namely \semgmt ($\rho=0.21$).
 As for the other KA considered above in this section, we conjecture that the peculiar nature of the topic, which focuses more on economic reasoning rather than technical SE aspects, leads the topic to be often treated in specialised courses.